superRaytin/paginationjs/docs/en.md

 If you have already set innerHTML for the first page before Pagination initialization, you can set this option to `false` to prevent unnecessary paging once.

 ### resetPageNumberOnInit <em>boolean (default `true`)</em>
-Reset page number to `1` when Pagination initialized/reinitialized and dataSource is a URL.
+Reset page number to `1` when Pagination initialized/reinitialized and dataSource is an URL.

 ### hideOnlyOnePage <em>boolean (default `false`)</em>
 Determines whether to hide pagination when there is only one page.